brianch/offline-chess-puzzles/README.md

 - Analysis board (with basic engine support)
 - Hint (see which piece to move)
 - Settings are remembered and loaded when you open the app again
+- Navigate to the previous/next puzzles
+- Favorite puzzles and search those favorites

 ## License:
 - The code is distributed under the MIT License.
 See `LICENSE` for more information.<br/>